 The Geckoboard app in Make integrates with Geckoboard's Datasets API.
 Before you can send data to Geckoboard, you first need to create a Dataset to store your scenario's output.

-You can either create the Dataset via the command line (if you're familiar with our API already) or using the Create a Dataset module in Make.
+You can either create the Dataset via the command line (if you're familiar with our API already) or use the Create a Dataset module in Make.
 We recommend the latter for simplicity.